Esfahan/docker-compose-haproxy_cache_server/README.md

 ## Settings
-Modify your each confs below.
+Modify your hosts to each confs below.

 ### Nginx
 Write your application servers.